 ROTATION WRECKER SERVICES

 Each of the wrecker services utilized by the department is under contract with the City of Burlington Purchasing Department.
 The Traffic Unit staff sergeant is responsible for overseeing the rotation wrecker service, which includes inspection of the individual wrecker services and investigation of the citizen complaints against the individual wrecker services.
-For information on how to be added to the rotation wrecker list, contact Sgt.
-David Turner at (336) 570-6509.

 SCHOOL CROSSING GUARDS